-Our Sustainability journey at HHC ESC begins with the whole school community developing involved in lifelong sustainable practices and empowering students to become future leaders.
-These goals encompass all aspects of our planning, implementation, and practices.
-They drive us to further reduce our Energy.
-Waste and Water requirements and increase the Biodiversity of our school environment.
+Our Sustainability journey at HHC ESC begins with the whole school community involved developing lifelona in sustainable practices and empowering students to become future leaders.
+These goals encompass all aspects of planning, implementation, and our practices.
+They drive us to further reduce our Energy, Waste and Water requirements and increase the Biodiversity of our school environment.
 We also acknowledge the social handprint where peace and partnership unite our school and the world around us.